DandyLyons/notes/content/Library/The Bible (WEB)/04 - Numbers/Num-01.md

 Of Zebulun: Eliab the son of Helon.

 ###### v10
-Of the children of Joseph: of Ephraim: Elishama the son of Ammihud; of Manasseh: Gamaliel the son of Pedahzur.
+Of the children of [[Joseph]]: of Ephraim: Elishama the son of Ammihud; of Manasseh: Gamaliel the son of Pedahzur.

 ###### v11
 Of Benjamin: Abidan the son of Gideoni.